mmelisa2/ynov-java-2025/README.md

 Write a beautiful code with comments, good structure, good naming methods, good visibility, etc.

 Bonus : you can save the best score in a file and read it at the beginning of the game.
 Like a leaderboard.

+## Mini-Project - A car rental system

+For this project, create your classes into the `fr.ynov.java.car` package.
+You should respect the Java naming conventions and the best practices (avoid public fields, use getters and setters when needed, etc.).

+Commit and push your code as soon as possible to keep track of your work (and avoid losing it).
+Use abstract classes, interfaces, enums, etc. when needed or when you think it's a good idea.

+### 1. CarType Enum

+Create an enum `CarType` that contains the following values:
+- `SEDAN`
+- `SUV`
+- `SPORT`
+- `TRUCK`
+- `VAN`

+### 2. Vehicle Class

+Create a class `Vehicle` with the following attributes:
+- `plate` (String)
+- `brand` (String or Brand enum if you want to create it)
+- `model` (String)
+- `type` (CarType)
+- `year` (int)

+### 3. Car, Truck, Van, SportCar, Sedan, SUV Classes

+Create classes that extend the `Vehicle` class for each type of vehicle.
+You should call a super constructor with the attributes of the vehicle.

+### 4. Rentable Interface

+Create an interface `Rentable` with the following methods:
+- `double getDailyPrice()` that returns the daily price of the vehicle

+Makes the `Vehicle` class implement the `Rentable` interface.
+This will force you to implement the `getDailyPrice` method in each concrete `Vehicle` class.

+### 5. Renting System

+Create a class `RentingSystem` that manages the renting of vehicles.

+The class should contain a List of vehicles that can be rented (= fleet).

+We should be able to manage the fleet of vehicles (add, remove, update) and rent a vehicle.

+We should be able to display the list of available vehicles and the list of rented vehicles.

+We should be able to rent a vehicle for a given number of days and calculate the total price of the rent.

+In this class, you can create a main method to test your code (init the system, classes, adding vehicles, renting vehicles, etc.).

+### 6. Advanced

+Add a new Customer class that contains the name, the age, and the driver license of the customer.
+Each customer can rent a vehicle on given dates, but can only have 1 vehicle at a time.
+Add a method to the RentingSystem to rent a vehicle with a customer.

+For each vehicle, add a list of dates where the vehicle is rented.
+For each customer or given customer, be able to retrieve the list of rented vehicles and the total price of the rent.
+As each vehicle has it's plate, you can set a status for the vehicle (rented or not) and update it when the vehicle is rented.
+The system should not allow 2 vehicles to have the same plate.

+With Scanner, updates your main method (maybe it's preferable to create a new class for the main method) to display a menu to the user to interact with the system.
+The user should be able to add a vehicle, rent a vehicle, display the list of vehicles, etc.